LOPAMUDRA-MUKHERJEE/AUTOlinkedin/README.md

-# AUTOlinkedin 🚀
+🚀 AUTOlinkedin – The First of Its Kind
 **Effortless LinkedIn Posts for Your Projects.
-Just Upload, We’ll Do the Rest.**
+Just Upload — We’ll Do the Rest.
+The first-of-its-kind app that turns your project folder into a professional LinkedIn post.**

 ## 🧠 What is AUTOlinkedin?